Zinzan Brooke: Retirement

 In 1997 he retired from international rugby union and moved to England to play for Harlequins, and later coach it.
 During the 2002/03 season he played for Coventry in National Division One.
 He now plays amateur rugby union for Windsor Rugby Club in Berkshire, England.

 In 2011, while back in New Zealand for the 2011 Rugby World Cup, Brooke was inducted into the TVNZ This Is Your Life wall of fame.
 His family joined him from England at the Auckland Viaduct for the live show.
 Special guests included his four brothers, Buck Shelford and Michael Jones.

 Brooke ran Frances Lodge, a boutique bed and breakfast in Windsor, Berkshire, with his wife.
 However, it closed when both Brooke and his wife were declared bankrupt in the UK in August 2012.

 Brooke suffered head trauma in May 2007 while falling out of a taxi in the Spanish town of Elche, though the circumstances are unclear.

-During the COVID-19 outbreak, Brooke posted covid disinformation on masks and support for unproven treatments such as Ivermectin and Hydroxychloroquine.
-These claims were criticized by New Zealand scientists such as Michael Baker and Siouxsie Wiles calling on Brooke to engage with scientists and to seek out "reputable sources".
+During the COVID-19 outbreak, Brooke began advocating online against the use of face masks and posting support for alternative treatments such as Ivermectin and Hydroxychloroquine.
+These claims were criticised by New Zealand scientists such as Michael Baker and Siouxsie Wiles calling on Brooke to engage with scientists and to seek out "reputable sources".

 Name and family

 Zinzan Brooke's unusual first name has a long history in the Brooke family, though its origins are uncertain.
 It has been suggested that it may be an anglicised Italian or Albanian name.
 The name links Brooke's family with another notable New Zealand sporting family, that of cricketer Zin Harris (full name Parke Gerald Zinzan Harris) and his sons Chris Zinzan Harris and Ben Zinzan Harris, all of whom are distant relatives of the Brookes.

 He has two other brothers who also played rugby at representative level: Marty, who played for Auckland and Southland; and Robin, who played lock for Auckland and New Zealand.

 Brooke is a member of the Ngāpuhi iwi.

+His son Lucas Brooke is also a rugby union player in England.